eraikakou/NLP-News/README.md

-# NLP-News
+# NLP News
-A repository containing the latest news about NLP and a collection of useful resources and material
+A repository containing the latest news about NLP and a collection of useful resources and material.